lalitupadhyayy/Android-Development/README.md

 # Android-Development
-in this repo i put all my learnings of Android dev in Kotlin &amp; Xml
+in this repo i put all my learnings of Android dev in Java &amp; Xml